abinit/abinit/doc/tutorial/paw1.md

     the Norm-Conserving PseudoPotential run; indeed, at constant value of plane wave cut-off energy [[ecut]] PAW requires more computational resources:

-    * the "on-site" contributions have to be computed,
+    * the *on-site* contributions have to be computed,
     * the nonlocal contribution of the PAW dataset uses 2 projectors per angular momentum, while the nonlocal contribution of the Present Norm-Conserving Pseudopotential uses only one.